We are here to help you

 - Think that the University has made an error but has not acknowledged it.

 - Have a death in the family or other personal or family emergency.
-The ombudsman has the responsibility for notifying your instructors, and for contacting family members and other appropriate personnel.
+The ombuds can offer guidance as you notify your instructors, and for contacting family members and other appropriate personnel.